-The distinguishing mark of the educated person is mastery of the English language in reading, writing, and speaking.
-These multifaceted skills require many years to reach a high level and are greatly enhanced by the study of Latin and Greek.
+English mastery in reading, writing, and speaking is the mark of an educated person.
+But these multifaceted skills require many years to reach a high level.
+An essential component of superior English skills is the study of a classical language, so our Latin curriculum supports and enhances the English skills of our students.
 Students study English grammar and vocabulary in both English and Latin classes, beginning in 2nd Grade.

 On a more practical side, the development of a legible and attractive cursive hand is a high priority.
-Serious attention is given to penmanship in every grade and class, lest illegible and careless writing plague students and teachers alike throughout their school years.
+Unless serious attention is given to penmanship in every grade and class, illegible, careless writing plague students and teachers alike throughout their school years.

 View the book list for English Studies here.